-Article 8 of the European framework agreement on telework stipulates that "the employer is responsible for protecting the remote worker's health and safety at work in accordance with Directive 89/391, and with the relevant individual Directives, national legislation and collective labour agreements".
+Article 8 of the European framework agreement on telework stipulates that "the employer is responsible for the protection of the occupational health and safety of the teleworker in accordance with Directive 89/391 and relevant daughter directives, national legislation and collective agreements".
 But how can an employer make sure that OSH rules are complied with in the home or in coworking spaces?

 The same article stresses that, when the worker uses their home for teleworking, the employer cannot organize inspections without prior notification and the agreement of the employee.
 Failing a visit to the home, what can the employer do?
-Does it have to buy appropriate ergonomic equipment for its employees working from home?
+Does it have to buy appropriate ergonomic equipment for their employees working from home?

-These are only some of the questions which it is still difficult to answer.
+These are only some of the questions to which it is still difficult to answer.
 While the health emergency phase is a thing of the past, we are increasingly faced with a "stabilization" of teleworking.
-Against this backdrop, institutional, regulators and legislators are starting to intervene.
-Some countries (cf. Chapter 4) have effectively come out of the state of emergency and apply laws or measures relating to teleworking permanently, increasingly responding to the challenges imposed by this form of work organization.
+Against this backdrop, institutions, regulators and legislators are starting to intervene.
+Some countries (cf. Chapter 4) have indeed come out of the state of emergency and apply laws or measures relating to teleworking permanently, providing more responses to the challenges imposed by this form of work organization.

-As regards the accidents at work in teleworking which are analysed in this report, the first thing to be noted is that there are many differences from one country to another concerning what is or is not covered by OSH insurers.
+As regards the accidents at work in teleworking which are analysed in this report, the first thing to be noted is that there are many differences from one country to another concerning what is or is not covered by occupational injury insurers.

-While it is true that generally an employee working from home enjoys extensive protection even in their home, it is not necessarily exactly the same as in the office, and some types of accidents - which would be covered on the firm's premises - are strictly excluded from the occupational health and safety insurance system.
+While it is true that generally an employee working from home enjoys extensive protection even in their home, this is not necessarily exactly the same as in the office, and some types of accidents

+- which would be covered on the company's premises - are strictly excluded from the occupational health and safety insurance.